Introduction to OCD and current treatment methods

 Psychedelics in therapy stir up a controversial discussion with claims of immense therapeutic benefits yet valid safety concerns.
 How can we balance the risk-benefit ratio and decide if it’s ethical?

-Proponents argue that the consumption of psychedelics can stimulate creative thinking, support introspection while ensuring for experiential cognitive learning during psychotherapy sessions.
+Proponents argue that the consumption of psychedelics can stimulate creative thinking, and support introspection while ensuring experiential cognitive learning during psychotherapy sessions.
 On the flip side, potential risks include unpleasant experiences leading to emotional turmoil, irreversible psychological damage, and addiction.

 Conclusion and future research directions